Mexican Red Rice + Video

 - Add protein.
 Both beef and chicken are great in this dish, but turkey and pork can also be used.

 - Customize for every meal of the day.
-This dish has ultimate leftover potential.
+This red Mexican rice dish has ultimate leftover potential.
 Add eggs and a tortilla and you have a delicious breakfast burrito!

 - Add salsa for freshness.
-For a refreshing bite and variance in texture, add some salsa on the side!
+For a refreshing bite and variance in texture, add some salsa on the side to complete the restaurant style Mexican rice!

 Mexican Red Rice FAQ